 B17 and Cancer: FDA Warns Unsafe

 Many consider vitamin B17 to be a potent anti-cancer compound, however, the FDA has declared it unsafe.
-If you are considering using B17 as an anti-cancer supplement, read on to understand the risks.
+If you are considering using B17 as an anti-cancer supplement, read on to understand the risks and possible benefits.

 What is Vitamin B17?

-Vitamin B17 is a compound that has been suggested, although not proven, to eliminate tumors and to boast cancer-preventative properties.
+Vitamin B17 is a compound that has been suggested to eliminate tumors and to boast cancer-preventative properties.
 Technically, B17 it is not really a vitamin and shows none of the characteristics of other vitamins that the body needs to grow.
 The term B17 has been used for marketing the product as an essential nutrient.

 B17 in Foods